Sustainable Miami Valley Tool Kit

 Your overview to the Sustainable Miami Valley Tool Kit.

 The Sustainable Miami Valley Tool Kit is designed to serve local government officials tasked with making their communities more environmentally sustainable, while also conserving budget dollars.
-It can also be useful for businesses and residents of the Miami Valley inclined to work with their local governments to make lasting positive change in their communities.
+Additionally, it can be useful for businesses and residents of the Miami Valley inclined to work with their local governments to make lasting positive change in their communities.

 Each chapter of the Tool Kit contains suggested policies, codes, ordinances, programs, and projects which local government can adopt or adapt to address nine separate environmental topic areas: Air Quality, Energy, Food, Green Building, Land Use, Solid Waste, Transportation, Trees, and Water Quality.